lsa-pucrs/zz-gripper/docs/source/getting_started/index.rst

 ===============

 This is the oficial documentation for Inteligent Gripper.
-Gripper was made in the autonomous systems laboratory, LSA, of FACIN at PUCRS.
+It was made in the autonomous systems laboratory, LSA, of FACIN at PUCRS.
 It was developed in the laboratory for pick-and-place applications in conjunction with the Turtlebot theft.

 Engage with us in this project and feel free to send feedback and suggestions.